symonhasan/all-about-git/README.md

 ### Push Branch

-To push our new branch to remote repository type
+To push our new branch to remote repository we need to type

 ```bash
 $   git push -u origin <branch name>
 ```

+[N.B. -u is important if the branch is not present in remote repository.
+If the branch is already present in remote repository we can simply use `git push` ]

 ![git push new branch](snapshot/33.PNG)